 The Conversion Code: Capture Internet Leads, Create Quality Appointments, Close More Sales – Chris Smith

 This one really set the stage for my social media and website presence.

-It gives you a great introduction into the world of Grant Cardone and makes you confident for client appointments and your product.
+It gives you a great introduction to the world of Grant Cardone and makes you confident for client appointments and your product.

-I also love to read it when others tell me I’m working to hard or to much.
-This book will help you get obsessed about your self, your life, and your business and will keep you working hard for years to come.
+I also love to read it when others tell me I’m working too hard or too much.
+This book will help you get obsessed with yourself, your life, and your business and will keep you working hard for years to come.

 Great authors and great speakers.
-This book really sets the stage for social media presence in todays society and gives some great tips and advice.
+This book really sets the stage for a social media presence in today’s society and gives some great tips and advice.